Bonifacy Jedynak: Biography

 He was born in Czarniecka Góra as a son of Józef nad Waleria.
 During the Second World War he was a member of People's Guard and People's Army.
 After the end of the war he joined security authorities and began his service in District Office of Public Security in Końskie.
 In the years 1947-1948 he took part in a special course for Public Security deputy chiefs held in Legionowo.
 After that he was assigned to District Office of Public Security in Opole on the position of deputy chief.
 In the years 1954-1964 he was serving in Wrocław in Voivodeship Headquarters of the Citizens' Militia.
 During his service in Wrocław he reached in position of 1st deputy commander for public security.
 While serving in Wrocław he was sent to Polish diplomatic missions in Hungary (1961), Bulgaria (1965), USSR, Czechoslovakia (1967), Vietnam (1971).
 He was the patient zero of the smallpox epidemic in Wrocław which he brought from one of his journeys to Asia in 1963.
 He checked into hospital of the Ministry of Interior and infected one of the nurses.
 In 1964 he was transferred to the Ministry of Interior headquarters in Warsaw, where he served in "B" Office, responsible for observing the foreign diplomats staying in Polish People's Republic.
 In 1973 he became a director of HR department of Ministry of Interior.
 On October 9, 1980, he was promoted to the rank of brigadier general.
-In the years 1981-1985 he held the position of general director, head of the human resources and profesional development.
+In the years 1981-1985 he held the position of general director, head of the human resources and professional development.
 He retired on July 5, 1985.

 He was a member of Polish Workers' Party and Polish United Workers' Party.

 He died on July 27, 2013 and was buried in Northern Communal Cemetery in Warsaw.